-1.32 Institutional support in the form of policies, purchasing decisions, and business development opportunities are imperative to the enhancement of smart rural growth and the development of sustainable agriculture in rural communities.
+- 1.32 Institutional support in the form of policies, purchasing decisions, and business development opportunities are imperative to the enhancement of smart rural growth and the development of sustainable agriculture in rural communities.
 Policies of the old paradigm, focused on increasing production and externalizing costs, are beginning to give way to the new ideals of a sustainable development.
-This initiative is well illustrated in the changes being made in many of the of renewable energy helps 'keep it on the farm'.
-Rural Cooperatives.
-Sept-Oct. industrialized nations and especially in Europe in the case of the Common Agricultural Policy (CAP).

-Borst, Alan.
-2006.
-Bring It on Home: Local ownership

-1.33 The influence of the CAP in the rural communities in Europe is obvious: rural areas cover 90% o the land in the EU and farming has historically played an important role in shaping the landscapes and rural character of the EU.
-The current agro-environmental schemes within the CAP provide monetary incentives to encourage farmers to incorporate practices that go beyond the regulations around good agricultural processes and basic legal structures of environmental The preservation. incentives have consolidated into an axis for Rural Development Policy beginning in 2007, which require member states to offer these incentive schemes to farmers 19.

-1.34 However, incentives may prove to be not enough to enable a true adoption of more sustainable agricultural practices.
+This initiative is well illustrated in the changes being made in many of the industrialized nations and especially in Europe in the case of the Common Agricultural Policy (CAP). - 1.33 The influence of the CAP in the rural communities in Europe is obvious: rural areas cover 90% o the land in the EU and farming has historically played an important role in shaping the landscapes and rural character of the EU.
+The current agro-environmental schemes within the CAP provide monetary incentives to encourage farmers to incorporate practices that go beyond the regulations around good agricultural processes and basic legal structures of environmental preservation.
+The incentives have been consolidated into an axis for Rural Development Policy beginning in 2007, which require member states to offer these incentive schemes to farmers (European Commission, CAP Explained). - 1.34 However, incentives may prove to be not enough to enable a true adoption of more sustainable agricultural practices.
 Reforms have been implemented starting in the 1980s in New Zealand in agricultural policies, which were built around "the 'three pillar' (economic, environment and social) paradigm of sustainable development".
-The reforms have been judged to be "broadly positive and the short-term negative social effects were relatively muted" 20.
-The fact is that a recent analysis of these changes suggests that linking negative environmental effects of subsidies with their distortive economic effects illustrated the old paradigms failures and increased acceptance of the reform and the new "three pillar" paradigm.

-1.35 Recent policy developments in the EU have adapted a strict enforcer for the adoption of environmental farming practices: compliance.
+The reforms have been judged to be "broadly positive and the short-term negative social effects were relatively muted" (Vitalis, 2007).
+The fact is that a recent analysis of these changes suggests that linking negative environmental effects of subsidies with their distortive economic effects illustrated the old paradigms failures and increased acceptance of the reform and the new "three pillar" paradigm. - 1.35 Recent policy developments in the EU have adapted a strict enforcer for the adoption of environmental farming practices: crosscompliance.
 This mechanism links environmental conditions to agricultural support payments, where farmers must comply with a series of restrictions related to the environment, food safety or animal welfare in order to be eligible for other support schemes.
 The farmer then has to measure the cost of compliance against the benefit of the support received as a result of compliance.
-This may still be a disincentive if the corresponding support scheme is not a very large amount of money, although some evidence of compliance has been shown within the schemes that include high payments
+This may still be a disincentive if the corresponding support scheme is not a very large amount of money, although some evidence of compliance has been shown within the schemes that include high payments (Bonnieux et al, Notre Europe).

-European Commission.
-Agriculture and Rural Development.
-Taking care of the countryside.
-The Common Agricultural Policy Explained.
-(Accessed online July 2009. http://ec.europa.eu/agriculture/capexplained/countryside/index\e n.htm)

-Vitalis, Vangelis.
-2007.
-Agricultural subsidy reform and its implications for sustainable development: the New Zealand experience.
-Journal of Integrative Environmental Sciences.
-4(1): 21 - 40.

-Bonnieux, François; Pierre Dupraz and Karine Latouche.
-Experience with agri-environmental schemes in EU and non-EU members.
-Notre Europe.
-(Accessed online July 2009: http://www.notre-europe.eu/fileadmin/IMG/pdf/Bonnieux-EN.pdf)